Dollar recovers as safe-haven flows help

 “With little real economic growth to speak of globally, we see why the buck is stubbornly strong to end the third quarter,” he said.

-The euro , which has been dogged by worries about the dismal state of the euro zone economy, shed 0.5% on Wednesday.
+The euro EUR=, which has been dogged by worries about the dismal state of the euro zone economy, shed 0.5% on Wednesday.

 The pound fell about 1% on Wednesday against the dollar, ceding gains made the previous day after the Supreme Court’s ruling against Prime Minister Boris Johnson, as investors priced many more months of Brexit and general election risk.